gabrielaride/gabrielaride/readme.md

 ---

-Always learning, experimenting, and building projects to improve my skills in software engineering, artificial intelligence, and computer systems.
+Always learning, experimenting, and building projects to improve my skills in artificial intelligence, computer systems and software engineering.